jlee31/notes/learning-resources/documentation.md

 Stuff like that, AI can still save you time without giving you the answer and stealing the learning opportunities.

+Yeah, this is super common and honestly you're already aware of it which is half the battle.
+Here's what actually works: set hard rules for yourself, like no AI for the first 30 minutes of being stuck, then you can use it to check your approach or get a hint rather than the full solution.
+The key difference is asking "why doesn't this work" instead of "write this for me".

+Also try coding in an environment where you can't easily access AI, like offline or on your phone without it nearby.
+Sounds silly but friction helps a lot at 16 when willpower is still developing.

+The frustration you're feeling when coding without AI is actually a good sign, that's where learning happens.
+Push through it for like 10 minutes before you even think about asking for help.
+You'll be surprised how often you figure it out.

+One more thing: use AI to explain concepts or debug your own code after you've attempted it, not to write it from scratch.
+There's a huge difference between "why is my loop not working" and "write me a loop".
+The first teaches you, the second doesn't.

+You're already thinking about this at 16 which puts you ahead of a lot of people who just coast.
+Stick with it and the dependency will fade once you realize you actually can solve these things yourself.

 --------